How to make a cute clay pot turkey craft for Thanksgiving

 Body

-Place newspaper down on work surface.
-Turn clay pot over and glue wooden ball to bottom of pot.
+Place newspaper down on the work surface.
+Turn the clay pot over and glue the wooden ball to the bottom of the pot.

-When glue is dry, use large paintbrush to paint entire the outside of the clay pot and the entire wooden ball with brown paint.
-Let dry and apply a second coat.
+When the glue is dry, use a large paintbrush to paint the entire outside of the clay pot and the entire wooden ball with brown paint.
+Let it dry, then apply a second coat.

-When dry, use large paintbrush to fleck on spots of tan paint for effect.
+When dry, use a large paintbrush to fleck on spots of tan paint for effect.
 This does not have to be perfect!
-Using small paintbrush, paint on feet and beak, use the photo as a guide if needed.
+Using a small paintbrush, paint on your feet and beak, and use the photo as a guide if needed.

 Making the turkey’s head

-Use small paintbrush to paint on the gobbler in red.
-Dab large paintbrush or stencil dotter in rose paint.
-Dab onto newspaper or paper towel until all excess paint is removed.
-Gently dab onto “cheeks” of turkey’s face.
+Use a small paintbrush to paint the gobbler in red.
+Dab a large paintbrush or stencil dotter in rose paint.
+Dab onto a newspaper or paper towel until all excess paint is removed.
+Gently dab onto the “cheeks” of the turkey’s face.

-When the paint is completely dry, draw on eyes and dot nostrils onto beak with the black finetip marker.
-Spray entire surface with clear coat.
+When the paint is completely dry, draw on the eyes and dot nostrils onto the beak with the black fine-tip marker.
+Then, spray the entire surface with clear coat.

 Finishing touches for this project